rramadeu/PolyMolRel_SupMat/README.md

-# PolyMolRel_SupMat
+# Estimation of Molecular Pairwise Relatedness in Autopolyploid Crops

-Supplementary Material (scripts) for the manuscript:
+Supplementary Material (scripts) to reproduce all the analysis of the manuscript:

 **"Estimation of Molecular Pairwise Relatedness in Autopolyploid Crops"**